blackfist/blog_phoenix_github_webhooks/README.md

 `mix phoenix.new github_webhooks --no-html --no-brunch`

-Add this to `mix.exs`.
+Add this to `mix.exs` in the `defp deps do` block.
 When we compare the hash value provided by GitHub to the hash value that we calculate we want to make sure that we're not opening ourselves up to [timing attacks](https://codahale.com/a-lesson-in-timing-attacks/).
 So we need to do a secure comparison instead of a simple `==`.